contensis/contensis.github.io/docs-src/entries/translate-an-entry.md

 # Translate an entry
 When you want to create content in an alternative language to the default you'll need to create a language variation.

-A language variation is associated with the default language entry which acts as a container for all language variations.
+A language variation is associated with a default language entry which acts as a container for all language variations.
 The number of languages available will depend on those supported for the [content type](/content-types/enable-disable-languages.md).

 ## Create a language variation
 If you have created and published an entry in the default language of a content type, then a language variation of the entry will be visible for any supported languages in the entry listing.